 Three other important things that more than 99% of the Smith & Nephew THA cases nationwide have in common include the following:

 - No surgeons are sued.

 - No Smith & Nephew sales reps are sued.

 This blog is written today to emphasize the importance of understanding what the surgeon and sales reps knew about the Smith & Nephew hip implants when they were implanted in you or your client.
 It is necessary to know this when deciding if the surgeon and/or sales reps should possibly be added as Defendants to the THA lawsuit.
-I like to find these things out early on, because I have seen situations where the surgeon was blind to information all around him and the sales rep happily let him remain ignorant while earning large commissions.

 I am sharing the information below because it would help my clients obtain justice in their cases if more people employed some of the creative legal tactics I describe below.
 This analysis shares things I learned just last week about this exact topic.